-The Aga Khan Education Service in Pakistan is one of the largest private networks of educational institutions in Pakistan.
+The Aga Khan Education Service (AKES), Pakistan is one of the largest private networks of educational institutions in Pakistan.

-Reaching the most remote areas of Pakistan, the AKES has been providing quality education in Pakistan for over a hundred years.
-This includes pre-primary to higher secondary schools, as well as facilitating access to tertiary education through educational support services.
+Reaching the most remote and rural areas, AKES, Pakistan has been providing quality education in the country for over a hundred years.
+This includes pre-primary to higher secondary schools

-As a significant proportion of students impacted by AKES in Pakistan are from the rural areas, strong efforts have been made to continue to improve the quality of education in some of the most remote parts of the country.
-In the Gilgit-Baltistan and Chitral area (known as GBC), Aga Khan Schools were set up as early as the 1940s and have since contributed significantly to increase the rate of literacy and socio-economic development in these remote, mountainous regions of northern Pakistan.
+As a significant proportion of students served by AKES, Pakistan are from rural areas, strong efforts have been made to continue improving the quality of education in some of the most remote parts of the country.
+In Gilgit-Baltistan, the first AKES, Pakistan schools were set up as early as the 1940s and have since contributed significantly to increasing the rate of literacy and socio-economic development in these remote, mountainous regions of northern Pakistan.

-All AKES Pakistan schools follow the national curriculum and place special emphasis on English, Mathematics, Science and Information and Communication Technologies (ICT).
-The focus of AKES in Pakistan is on improving educational practice, as well as leadership in diverse and challenging settings.
+The focus of AKES, Pakistan is on improving educational practice, as well as leadership in diverse and challenging settings.
 Other key areas include girls' access to education, child-centred teaching methods, increasing integration of information technology in schools and teaching methods and teacher development.
-AKES Pakistan also prides itself on partnerships and collaboration with local governments and communities.
+AKES, Pakistan also prides itself on partnerships and collaboration with local governments and communities.

-The Alumni Affairs and Engagement Office is pleased to offer campus tours for visiting alumni at any of Diamond Jubilee/Aga Khan School across Pakistan.
+The Alumni Affairs and Engagement Office is pleased to offer campus tours for visiting alumni at any AKES, Pakistan schools.

-Alumni wishing to request a campus tour may contact us on below mention email address.
+Alumni wishing to request a campus tour may contact us through the email address mentioned below.
 Please indicate the following when communicating:

 Registration for the Alumni Reunion 2018 is now closed.